FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 token = response.to_hash[:access_token]
 ```

-We receive the access token encoded as a `JWT`.
+We receive the access token encoded as a JWT.
 We now want to decode the JWT and verify claims.
 For this example, we validate the `aud` and `iss` claims that
 reflect the application `client_id` and token issuer respectively.
 Recall that we configured the issuer value earlier in FusionAuth.